abbotto/rectangular/readme/extensions.md

 			angular.module("example.extension", []).factory("exampleExtension", exampleExtension);
 		})();

-- The extension can then be wrapped as a custom service:
+- The extension can then be exposed to the app as a custom service:

 		(() => {
 			const exampleService = function exampleService(exampleExtension) {